-The lemlist MCP server lets AI clients (like Claude Desktop, Claude Code, or Cursor) securely interact with your lemlist workspace through MCP (JSON-RPC over HTTP).
-You can authenticate either with OAuth (no API key) or with an API key, depending on your environment and security preferences.
+The lemlist MCP server lets AI clients (like Claude, Claude Code, Cursor, ChatGPT, or Codex) securely interact with your lemlist workspace through MCP (JSON-RPC over HTTP).
+You can authenticate either with OAuth (recommended, no API key) or with an API key, depending on your environment and security preferences.

 Learning Objective

-By the end of this tutorial, you’ll know how to connect the lemlist MCP server to Claude Desktop, Claude Code, or Cursor using either OAuth (recommended when available) or an API key, and verify that the connection works.
+By the end of this tutorial, you'll know how to connect the lemlist MCP server to Claude, Claude Code, Cursor, ChatGPT, or Codex using either OAuth (recommended when available) or an API key, and verify that the connection works.

 Why This Matters